araguaci/EnglishWorlds/readme.md

 [![StyleCI](https://styleci.io/repos/69740118/shield?branch=master)](https://styleci.io/repos/69740118)

 This is the underlying source code of the English DZ Social Networking website.
 The website addresses All active Algerians seeking to either learn or have fun and chat in English online.

+** You can check live changes [here](http://englishdz.herokuapp.com/) **
+PS: Heroku is not using a [CDN](https://en.wikipedia.org/wiki/Content_delivery_network) so the app may feel slower
 ## System Requirements

 The following are required to function properly.